Terrell Edmunds: Personal life

 His brothers, Trey and Tremaine also played college football at Virginia Tech.
 Trey and Tremaine also play in the NFL.
-Trey is a free agent that has played for the Saints and Steelers while Tremaine plays for the Chicago Bears.
+Trey is a free agent that has played for the Saints and Steelers while Tremaine plays for the New York Giants.
 Their father, Ferrell Edmunds, also played in the NFL as a tight end.
 Ferrell was a two-time Pro Bowler with the Miami Dolphins as a tight end.
 Along with Tremaine, he was part of the first set of brothers to be drafted in the first round of the same NFL draft.